schombert/Project-Alice/docs/rules.md

 In addition to first and second, country_adj and state are also available in these strings.

+### War goals and war score

 #### Adding a war goal

 When you add a war goal (including the one that the war is declared with) it is removed from your constructed CBs list.
-Once the war is going: no war goals may be added if there is a status quo wargoal present on the side of the conflict of the nation that wants to add a wargoal.
-The wargoal must be valid (see below).
-The nation adding the wargoal must have positive warscore against the target of the wargoal (see below).
-And the nation must be already able to use the CB in question (e.g. it as fabricated previously) or it must be a fabricatable CB and the nation adding the wargoal must have overall jingoism support >= defines:WARGOAL_JINGOISM_REQUIREMENT (x defines:GW_JINGOISM_REQUIREMENT_MOD in a great war).
+Once the war is going: no war goals may be added if there is a status quo war goal present on the side of the conflict of the nation that wants to add a war goal.
+The war goal must be valid (see below).
+The nation adding the war goal must have positive war score against the target of the war goal (see below).
+And the nation must be already able to use the CB in question (e.g. it as fabricated previously) or it must be a constructible CB and the nation adding the war goal must have overall jingoism support >= defines:WARGOAL_JINGOISM_REQUIREMENT (x defines:GW_JINGOISM_REQUIREMENT_MOD in a great war).

+When a war goal is added, its on_add effect runs.
+The nation adding the war goal is placed in the primary slot, with the nation targeted by the war goal in the from slot.
+The nation adding the war goal gains infamy (if the war goal was not already available).
+This is done by adding up the infamy as determined by the po tags and multiplying by the CB's `badboy_factor`.
+If it is a great war, this value is further multiplied by defines:GW_JUSTIFY_CB_BADBOY_IMPACT.

 #### Testing if a war goal is valid